alphazero/borisdb/README.md

 ## NOTICE 3rd Party Software

-Frankinstore uses `bolt/boltdb` and a specific package from `google/groupcache`.
+BorisDb uses `bolt/boltdb` and a specific package from `google/groupcache`.
 See the included `LICENSE-3rdParty` file for details.

 ## License

     Copyright © 2016 Joubin Houshyar.
 All rights reserved.

-    This file is part of Frankinstore.
+    This file is part of BorisDb.

-    Frankinstore is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    BorisDb is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    Frankinstore is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    BorisDb is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-    You should have received a copy of the GNU Affero General Public License along with Frankinstore.
+    You should have received a copy of the GNU Affero General Public License along with BorisDb.
 If not, see <http://www.gnu.org/licenses/>.